 Against a backdrop of brown hills Keylong, the district headquarters of Lahaul-Spiti, is an oasis of greenery in summer.
 Resting on the right bank of Bhaga River, the Manali-Leh highway passes through Keylong.
 Four of Lahaul’s best-known monasteries are nearby.

-Founded by Deva Gyatso in the 17th century, Shashur monastery (3 km from Keylong), is located in a sparse patch of woodland in an otherwise treeless landscape.
+Founded by Deva Gyatso in the 17th century, Shashur monastery, 4 km from Keylong is located in a sparse patch of woodland in an otherwise treeless landscape.
 The very name ‘Shahsur’ means ‘in the blue pines’.
-The festival of Shahsur Tsesha, held in June/July, is a good time to witness the colorful mask and costume dance performed by the monks.
+The festival of Shahsur Tsesha, held in June/July, is a good time to witness the colourful mask and costume dance performed by the monks.

-This small monastery contains a rare 11th-century idol of a Bodhisattva of the female deity ‘Marichi Vajravarahi’ as an embodiment of dawn.
+This small monastery contains a rare 11th-century idol of a female Bodhisattva deity ‘Marichi Vajravarahi’, as an embodiment of dawn.
 Gemur (18 km from Keylong) is held in great sanctity and is well known for its ‘dance-drama’ enacted every July.

-Sitting on the left bank of Chandra-Bhaga, Trilokinath temple and monastery is revered by Hindus and Buddhists.
+Sitting on the left bank of river Chandra-Bhaga, Trilokinath temple and monastery is revered by Hindus and Buddhists.
 Devotees of both the religions converge to pay homage to the same idol.
-The Hindus regard ‘Trilokinath’ as Lord Shiva, while the Buddhists revere it as Avalokiteshvara, as a Buddha personification of compassion and infinite light.
+The Hindus regard ‘Trilokinath’ as Lord Shiva, while the Buddhists revere it as Avalokiteshvara, the Buddha personified as compassion and infinite light.

-The belief is that the six-armed figure of Avalokiteshvara idol was installed by Guru Padmasambhava.
+The belief is that the six-armed idol of Avalokiteshvara was installed by Guru Padmasambhava.
 The marble idol features Trilokinath with Buddha sitting on its head.
 This unique dual formation of the idol makes it a common place of worship for Hindus and Buddhists.
-Every August ‘Pori’ a local fair is held.
-Trilokinath is 53 km from Keylong.
+Every August ‘Pori’ a local fair is held at Trilokinath, which is 53 km from Keylong.